Zwyx/fabpsa.au/src/pages/supporting-us.md

 <Image src={educationChangesTheWorld} alt="Piggybank" width={232} height={160} />

-<a href="mailto:contact@fabpsa.au">Contact us</a> if you want to learn more about our sponsorship packages and how your company can be part of the first French/English bilingual program in Perth.
+Please <a target="\_blank" href={require("/static/FABPSA-Sponsorships.pdf").default}>click here to read our brochure</a> and learn more about our sponsorship packages and how your company can be part of the first French/English bilingual program in Perth.

+Contact us at <a href="mailto:sponsors@fabspsa.com">sponsors@fabspsa.com</a>.

 ### Volunteering

 <Image src={youngPeople} alt="Young people" width={350} height={234} />

-We're often looking for passionate and driven individuals who want to contribute to our cause. <a href="mailto:contact@fabpsa.au">Contact us</a> if you want to be part of the adventure.
+We're often looking for passionate and driven individuals who want to contribute to our cause.
+Contact us at <a href="mailto:contact@fabpsa.au">contact@fabpsa.au</a> if you would like to be part of the adventure.